We like to ride fast!

 - Pay it forward – if you see someone with a mechanical issue, check if you can help them out

 - Get involved – if you want to make a difference in Tokai, get involved with TokaiMTB or our volunteer trail build days.

 - Ride slower on crowded trails – just like on a busy highway, when trails are crowded it’s best to ride slower to ensure safety for all trail users.
 This is doubly important for e-bikers – who are as welcome as any other user, but do need to show a modicum more restraint.

 - Don’t create shortcuts or easier options – some sections of trail are purposefully difficult to challenge and improve your skills.
-Finding a line through or over the obstacle offers the sense of achievement, that is unbeatable.
+Finding a line through or over the obstacle offers a sense of achievement, that is unbeatable.
 Trail building is our job.

 - Don’t block the entries or exits – rather move off a little and keep the entry and exit lines clear.

-- No stopping in the middle of singletrack – if you stop, get off the trail.
+- Don’t stop in the middle of singletrack – if you stop, get off the trail.